edinburghlivinglab/dds/pages/fast_hack.md

 Once you have some done some information-gathering from relevant locations and people, you can start to identify specific problem areas.
-What are smaller challenges, within the sub-theme, to which you might be able to design a proof-of-concept solution?
+What are smaller challenges, within the sub-theme, for which you might be able to design a proof-of-concept solution?
 At this stage, your team does not have to (and **should not**) choose only one problem and solution.
 You should show that you have identified several possible problems and solutions, based on the Fast